-- You fail to provide the IRS an updated financial statement upon request
+- You fail to provide the IRS with an updated financial statement upon request.

-While any one of the above actions can trigger a default and the possible termination of your installment agreement, termination does not occur immediately.
-In most cases, the IRS will notify you in writing that you are in violation of the terms of your agreement and give you 30 days to comply with the agreement before it terminates it.
+Any of these actions can mean that you defaulted on your IRS installment agreement and are facing the possibility of your agreement being terminated.
+However, termination does not happen right away.
+In most cases, the IRS will let you know that you are in violation of the terms of your agreement with a CP523 Notice.
+Then, you’ll have 30 days to comply with the agreement before it’s terminated.
 During this time, your agreement is considered to be a “defaulted agreement,” but it is not terminated.
-If you do not comply with the terms of the agreement by the end of this 30-day period, the IRS will terminate your agreement and collections activities will resume within 90 days from the date the IRS mailed the default notice.

-The good news is that it is possible to reinstate an installment agreement that is in default by correcting the issue that caused the default during the 30-day default period.
+It is possible to reinstate an installment agreement that is in default by correcting the issue that caused the default within 30 days.
 You can do this in several ways, such as:

-- Timely providing any financial information the IRS previously requested
+- Providing any financial information the IRS requests.

 - Adding any additional tax liabilities to your existing installment agreement as long as it doesn’t extend the agreement by more than 2 months.

-- Meeting streamlined criteria for an installment agreement and you have not defaulted on an installment agreement in the 12 months prior to the current default.
+- Meeting streamlined criteria for an installment agreement if you have not defaulted on an installment agreement in the 12 months prior to the current default.

-If you have defaulted or think you may be in danger of default on your IRS installment agreement, you will want to take swift action to get back on track.
-For more information about IRS installment agreements and possible solutions when your agreement is in default, contact the tax advisors at East Coast Tax Consulting Group by filling out our online form or calling 866-550-7655.
+If you defaulted on your IRS installment agreement or think you may be in danger of default, it’s important to get back on track as soon as possible.
+For more information about IRS installment agreements and possible solutions when your agreement is in default, contact East Coast Tax Consulting Group.